jj-zhu/resource_aware_control_rl/README.md

+**This repository is not maintained.
+The software is provided "as is", freely.
+We cannot predict whether it will break after library updates**.

 # Reinforcement Learning for Event-Triggered Control

 This is the implementation for the algorithm introduced in [this paper](https://arxiv.org/abs/1809.05152).
 The RL method implementation is based on the OpenAI Baselines framework.
 If you use this code for research, please kindly cite the paper: